FC Dallas

 FC Dallas is an American professional soccer club based in the Dallas–Fort Worth metroplex.
 The club competes in Major League Soccer (MLS) as a member of the Western Conference.
 The franchise begun playing in 1996 as a charter club of the league.
 The club was founded in 1995 as the Dallas Burn before adopting its current name in 2004.

 Since 2005, Dallas have played in the DFW area's northern suburbs at the 20,500-capacity soccer-specific Toyota Stadium in Frisco, Texas; home games in the club's early years were played at the Cotton Bowl.
 The team is owned by the Hunt Sports Group led by brothers Clark Hunt and Dan Hunt, who is the team's president.
-The Hunt family also owns the NFL's Kansas City Chiefs and part of the Chicago Bulls.
+The Hunt family also owns the NFL's Kansas City Chiefs and part of the NBA's Chicago Bulls.

 FC Dallas in 2016 won their first Supporters' Shield.
 In 2010 they were runners-up in the MLS Cup, losing to the Colorado Rapids in extra time.
 The team has won the U.S. Open Cup on two occasions (in 1997 and again in 2016).
 Their fully owned USL affiliate, North Texas SC, won the 2019 USL League One regular season and overall championship titles, the third division title in American soccer.
 The International Federation of Football History & Statistics, in its Club World Ranking for the year ending December 31, 2016, placed FC Dallas as the 190th best club in the world and the ninth best club in CONCACAF.

-The Toros' academy is reputed for its player development, having produced several players who have gone on to feature for European clubs and the United States men's national soccer team such as Weston McKennie, Reggie Cannon, Ricardo Pepi, and Chris Richards.
+The Toros' boys' academy is reputed for its player development, having produced several players who have gone on to feature for European clubs and the United States men's national soccer team such as Weston McKennie, Reggie Cannon, Ricardo Pepi, and Chris Richards.
+The girls' academy has also seen success at the top levels: Monica Alvarado participated in two Women's World Cups for Mexico (2011 and 2015) and Jayden Shaw set a record for transfer fee at $1.25M by Gotham FC from North Carolina Courage.